-Analysis: Legal Cannabis Businesses Associated with Increased Home Values - NORML
+Legal Cannabis Businesses Associated with Increased Home Values

 “It’s time for local officials to put an end to the NIMBYism and unwarranted fears surrounding the establishment of licensed marijuana retailers,” NORML’s Deputy Director Paul Armentano said.
 “Cannabis is here and here to stay.
 Municipalities need to embrace this reality and provide the necessary oversight in order to hold these businesses accountable and to make this marketplace safe, transparent and profitable for the community.”

 Full text of the study, “Determinants and Impacts of Allowing Cannabis Businesses: Evidence from New Jersey Municipalities,” is available online.
-Additional information is available from NORML’s fact-sheet, ‘Societal Impacts of Cannabis Dispensaries/Retailers.’
+Additional information is available from NORML’s Fact Sheet, ‘Societal Impacts of Cannabis Dispensaries/Retailers.’